robfatland/nexus/bash/index.md

 We can now set up an `ssh` tunnel to a jupyter notebook server running on the VM.
-This is described in more detail on the [*tunnels*]() page.
-Last command to run on the VM:
+This is described in more detail on the [nexus *tunnels*](https://robfatland.github.io/nexus/bash/tunnels) page.
+Here is the final command we run on the VM, to start the Jupyter notebook server process as a background task:

 ```
 (jupyter lab --no-browser --port=8889) &
 ```

-Copy the resulting token, for example: `5ea4583257df6cb49234ff38427cd1e53a80281aeca5d2e3`

-From the laptop:
+There will follow from this a lot of text output on the screen.
+From this text: Find and copy the Jupyter access token, for example:
+`5ea4583257df6cb49234ff38427cd1e53a80281aeca5d2e3`

+From the laptop create the `ssh` tunnel.
+It will serve as a secure connection between the VM's Jupyter notebook server and a browser running on the laptop.

 ```
- ssh -N -f -i .keypairs/CloudBankExample_AWS_KeyPair.pem -L localhost:7005:localhost:8889 ubuntu@123.123.123.12
+ ssh -N -f -i .keypairs/CloudKeyPair.pem -L localhost:7005:localhost:8889 ubuntu@123.123.123.12
 ```

+> Note: This does not reconnect you to `bash` on the cloud VM.
+Rather it creates a persistent tunnel.

-To access the VM Jupyter notebook server via the tunnel: In a browser address bar enter `localhost:7005`.
-A more comprehensive way to get connected bundles the token as in the following (again: In the browser address bar):
+To access the VM Jupyter notebook server via the tunnel: In a browser address bar enter the text `localhost:7005`.
+Another option is to include the token copied above, again placed in the browser address bar as:

 ```